stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

    - Set aside OS X native `vi` and `vim`:

       ```bash
-      # Native vim in your path is probably /usr/bin/vim, and
+      # Native vim in the existing path is probably /usr/bin/vim, and
       # /usr/bin/vi is probably just a symlink to /usr/bin/vim:
       which vim
       which vi